ethereum/solidity-website/src/posts/2024-07-11-a-closer-look-at-via-ir.md

 ![compilation-pipelines](/img/2024/compilation-pipelines.png)

-In this blog post, we will be taking a closer look at the details of via-IR, understand each of the above compilation steps better and discuss the plans for making via-IR default.
+In this blog post, we will be taking a closer look at the details of via-IR, understand each of the above compilation steps better, and discuss the plans for making via-IR default.

 ## A quick refresher